This above all: to thine own self be true,

 2) 20 minutes of Math problems

 This was not the correct way to run an experimental design and the validity would be lacking since I was the only control.
-But if I had just a chance to just “peek in the box” of what occurs in the activity of prayer, how could I just pass this chance up?
-Well, after a disruption free hour, and completing each phase I ran the analysis.
-The reading phase revealed about what I expected.
+Nevertheless, if I had just a chance to just “peek in the box” of what happens when we pray, how could I just pass this chance up?
+Well, after a disruption-free hour, and completing each phase I ran the analysis.
+The reading phase revealed what I expected.
 There was some artifact but the strongest activity was around the beta level, mixed with Alpha (typical for ADHD).
 The Math phase seemed almost the same, but with much more alpha across the spectrum (always a hard subject for me to focus on).
 But as for the Prayer phase, what I discovered was far more than I expected.
-I had thought that prayer was mostly about concentrating, and therefore the beta wave was going to be highest activity mixed with alpha waves.
+I had thought that prayer was mostly about concentrating, and therefore the beta wave was going to be the highest activity mixed with alpha waves.
 But No. What I found was two distinct patterns occurring at the same time, with minimal artifact.
-They were more clean than the waveforms observed in the other conditions.
+They were cleaner than the waveforms observed in the other conditions.
 But equally astonishing was the fact that these separate waves (Theta and Beta), were triple the amplitude of the other conditions!
 I felt a chill up my spine.
 What could this mean?
 I cleaned up the setting and left for home.
 I had some research to do.

 Meditating like a re-chewing